How to Make Bone Broth

 1 medium size onion, thick sliced, seared in the oven or on a pan

 1 bunch of scallion bulbs (the white part), save the stalks for eating

 1 tablespoon of kosher salt or mined salt (no sea salt or iodized salt)

-Bring a pot of water large enough to cover all the bones to a rolling boil, boil all the bones at a rolling boil for 10 minutes (this step cleans the bones).
+Bring a pot of water large enough to cover all the bones to a rolling boil.
+Boil all the bones at a rolling boil for 10 minutes (this step cleans the bones).

-Dump the water, put bones in large stock pot with 6-8 quarts of filtered water.
+Dump the water, put the bones in large stock pot with 6-8 quarts of filtered water.
 Add ginger, salt, scallion bulbs, onion, and apple cider vinegar.
 Bring everything to a boil, then reduce to simmer.

-Alternatively you can slow cook the above recipe for a minimum of 24 hours or pressure cook it for 6.
+Alternatively you can slow cook the above recipe for a minimum of 24 hours or pressure cook it for 6 hours.